luvnft/podcastr/README.md

 ## Demo

-The app is hosted on Netlify: [https://ksm-podcastr.netlify.com](https://ksm-podcastr.netlify.com)
+The app is hosted on Cloudflare: [Visit site](https://podcastr.pages.dev/)

 ## Installation